-Learn how to increase or decrease your daily Move goal calories, Exercise goal minutes, and daily Stand goal hours in the Activity and Fitness apps on your Apple Watch and iPhone so it’s more suitable for your current activity level.
+Learn how to increase or decrease your daily Move goal calories, Exercise goal minutes, and Stand goal hours in the Activity and Fitness apps on your Apple Watch and iPhone so it’s more suitable for your current activity level.

-When setting up Activity on your Apple Watch, you might have set a very high or very low goal, which may not suit your current needs.
+When setting up Activity on your Apple Watch, you may have set a goal that is either too high or too low, which may not suit your current needs.
 You can easily adjust your activity goal to make it better align with your current activity level.
+Secondly, even if you don’t plan to change the goal today, it’s still important to know how to do it when the time comes.

 Change your Move, Exercise, and Stand goals on Apple Watch

-1) Open the Activity app on your Apple Watch.
+- Open the Activity app on your Apple Watch.

-2) Swipe up to go to the red Move Goal screen.
+- Swipe up to go to the red Move Goal screen.

-Follow the above steps to change your Exercise and Stand Goals.
+Repeat the above steps to change your Exercise and Stand Goals.

 Change all three goals together